 How much should a pair of kosher tefillin cost?

-If you want durable tefillin with very well-written parchments, well-crafted boxes, thick leather and quality straps, expect to pay around $750 to $1,000.
+If you want durable tefillin with very well-written parchments, well-crafted boxes, thick leather and quality straps, expect to pay around $900 to $1,200 or more.
 (This is not so expensive if you consider that they can be used some 300 days a year for several decades.)
 Top quality tefillin with all the strictest halachic features and frills can run $1,200-$2,000 (or more).
 Inexpensive types of tefillin are referred to as tefillin dakkot, tefillin peshutim mehudarim and tefillin peshutim.
-They range in price from under $200 (beware!) to around $400.
+Prices start in the $200-$400 range (beware!) and go up to around $800.

 What are tefillin peshutim?